5elfle5/coinflip-bet/README.md

 (find usages of https://api.devnet.solana.com in the project and replace them with http://localhost:8899)

-- update path to keys.json in init.ts (line 11)
+- update path to solana key in init.ts (line 11)

 - uncomment ClusterUiSelect in ui-layout.tsx